Natural-Language Git as Adoption Unlock¶

 - A git-fluent champion on the team.
 Non-happy-path errors — expired

 gh authtokens, branch-protection rejections, failed CI — surface as terminal output the non-engineer cannot parse.
-Someone has to unstick them. - PR-as-review-norm already established.
-The agent removes syntax; it does not install the collaboration shape.
+Someone has to unstick them. - A PR-review norm already established.
+The agent removes syntax, but it does not install the collaboration shape.
 Teams with no review cadence inherit the same bottleneck with worse ergonomics.

-- Explicit attribution policy.
+- An explicit attribution policy.
 Agent-mediated commits must carry

 Co-Authored-Byand, for Copilot coding agent work, theAgent-Logs-Urltrailer that links the commit back to its session log (GitHub changelog 2026-03-20).
 Without it, audit collapses to "the human typed it" when the human merely approved a generated diff. - Out-of-scope domains excluded.
 Legal, HR, finance, or PII content does not belong in GitHub's access-control model.
 See the Team OS adoption gradient.